 As well, Rubin returned to work within Canada with the Canadian Theatre Critics Association.
 That association had begun its life through Rubin’s efforts in the 1970s (along with Globe critic Herbert Whittaker and Star critic Urjo Kareda) as the Toronto Drama Bench.
 He became national president in 2006 and continues in that position today.

 He has been a key organizer of five different international theatre conferences in Canada.
 These include a meeting of magazine and journal editors from around the world in connection with the Montreal Olympics in 1976; a scholarly conference on New Directions in Theatre in 1979 featuring Polish director and theorist Jerzy Grotowski; in association with the ITI in Montreal and Toronto in 1985; with eastern European scholars and critics in 1991; and with critics from 15 countries in Toronto-Stratford-Niagara in 2009.

-Professor Rubin is married to the poet and novelist (and theatre critic) Patricia Keeney.
-Together, they have four children and six grandchildren.
-They make their home today in a 160-year old two story log heritage house in the township of Georgina north of Toronto where they write and publish world-wide.
+Professor Rubin is married to the poet, novelist and theatre critic Patricia Keeney.
+Together, they have four children (Josh, Varya, Kerri, and Ilya) and six grandchildren.
+They make their home in a 170-year old two-storey log heritage house in the township of Georgina (an hour north of Toronto) where they both continue to write, publish, lecture and travel widely.